veithly/spoon-core/How_to_build_an_agent.md

 ```

 ⚙️ Parameters Explained Same as method 1
-name: A short identifier string for the agent
+-name: A short identifier string for the agent

-description: A human-readable summary of what the agent can do.
+-description: A human-readable summary of what the agent can do.

-llm: Specifies which model backend to use (defaults to SpoonAI’s ChatBot()).
+-llm: Specifies which model backend to use (defaults to SpoonAI’s ChatBot()).

-avaliable_tools: A ToolManager object that defines all tools the agent can invoke.
+-avaliable_tools: A ToolManager object that defines all tools the agent can invoke.

-system_prompt: Provides guidance and context to the language model about how to behave.
+-system_prompt: Provides guidance and context to the language model about how to behave.

-max_steps: Controls how many tool/reasoning loops the agent may perform before finalizing a response.
+-max_steps: Controls how many tool/reasoning loops the agent may perform before finalizing a response.

-Step 3 — Run the Agent
+#### Step 3 — Run the Agent

 To use this agent in practice, run it just like any other asynchronous function:

 ```python